-Members of the public who are involved in a motor vehicle collision, or experience a minor event where an insurance claim will be made, are asked to come to our police headquarters to complete the appropriate self-reporting form.
+Members of the public who are involved in a motor vehicle collision are asked to come to our police headquarters to complete the appropriate forms.
 Assistance is available at headquarters for that task.
-If the Reporting Centre is open at the time of the report, the claimant is asked to speak to the person in charge of the Centre.
-It is up to the claimant to agree to use the services of the Centre or to handle the insurance details in some other fashion.
-If the Centre is closed, the form will be forwarded to the Centre and the claimant will be contacted at a later date to offer assistance for the processing of the insurance claim.
+If the Reporting Centre is open at the time of the accident, the claimant is asked to speak to the staff at the Centre.

 In most cases, claimants are advised to attend police headquarters when the Reporting Centre is open.
 However, claimants may attend at other times, in accordance with the situation.
 The hours of business are as follows:

 12:00 p.m. to 8:00 p.m.

 The Collision Reporting Centre handles all motor vehicle collisions.
 The Barrie Police Service is no longer investigating most collisions, except when there is injury or death, criminal activity (including alcohol), one or more of the vehicles are federally, provincially or municipally owned, one of the vehicles is transporting dangerous goods, or there is damage to private, municipal or highway property.

 Police will attend to assist with traffic problems.
 In addition, police will investigate the collision when the circumstances are such that it would be a serious hardship to ask the claimants to attend police headquarters.
 Arrangements have been made with towing companies to have the vehicle brought to police headquarters, whether it is immediately after the incident or sometime later when the Reporting Centre is open.
 Vehicles involved in the collision are photographed, and claimants are provided with copies of all necessary documentation in connection with their claim.